|

 Your Memories

-possible to erase from your mind memories of pornography and past sexual
+It is not possible to erase from your

-experiences, these old images and feelings will intrude into your consciousness
+suppressed with food, alcohol, tobacco, or drugs, these old images and feelings will

 evil [7]